khangtictoc/CTF-Writeup-Practice/Web/picoCTF/More_Cookies/README.md

 So the keypoint is that we could bruteforce all the positions of the key that represents, for example, some kind of value `admin = 0` exists, then we can change it to `1`.

 Our original key before decrypting only contains [a-z], [a-Z], [0-9] characters, we will go through all of this for each position.
 The changes will reflects to the string after the server evaluate **admin or not** with its key.
+Since we control the cookie, we control the "decrypted" string.

 Workflow: